vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key2: 97d9538682

 *** =question2
 Good work!

-For this course, you'll be using a film database.

-To the right, underneath the editor, you can see the data that's in this database by clicking through the tabs.
+For this course, you'll be using a database containing information on almost 5000 films.
+To the right, underneath the editor, you can see the tables in this database by clicking through the tabs.

-From looking at the tables, who is the first person in the `people` table?
+From looking at the tables, who is the first person listed in the `people` table?

 *** =possible_answers2
 - Kanye West